-- 1) Look at the pictures (1-4).
+- 1 Look at the pictures (1-4).
 What problems could arise from these kinds of activities?
-What body parts are particularly affected? - 2) GCD 1.09 Look at the picture below.
-Name as many body parts as you can see.
-Then listen to the 4 speakers and add any new words to your list.
+What body parts are particularly affected? - 2 CD 1.10 Look at the picture below.
+Name as many parts of the body as you can see.
+Then listen to the four speakers and add any new words to your list.

-- 3) GCD 1.09 Listen again and decide if the statements are true (T), false (F), or if no information is given (NI).
-Write the answers in your notebook. - 1 Speaker 1 knew right away she wanted to be a dancer. - 2 Speaker's 1 biggest problem is with one leg. - 3 Speaker's 2 mother had never done much exercise. - 4 The yoga teacher plans to advise speaker's 2 mother. - 5 Speaker's 3 injury was caused by an impact with the ball. - 6 Brain injuries are common amongst athletes. - 7 Speaker 4 became unable to control her need to exercise and restrict her diet. - 8 Speaker's 4 goal was to become a professional model. - 4> Match the physical problems below with the body parts they affect (1-6).
+- 3 CD 1.10 Listen again and decide if the statements are true, false, or if no information is given. - 1 Speaker 1 knew right away she wanted to be a dancer. - 2 Speaker's 1 biggest problem is with one leg. - 3 Speaker's 2 mother had never done much exercise. - 4 The yoga teacher plans to advise Speaker's 2 mother. - 5 Speaker's 3 injury was caused by an impact with the ball. - 6 Brain injuries are common amongst athletes. - 7 Speaker 4 became unable to control her need to exercise and restrict her diet. - 8 Speaker's 4 goal was to become a professional model. - 4 Match the physical problems below with the body parts they affect (1-6).
 There may be more than one match.

-sprain bruise fracture spasm TBI (repetitive) strain burn serape cut cramp concussion
+sprain bruise fracture spasm TBI (repetitive) strain burn scrape cut cramp concussion